Deeksha273/UrbanInvention/README.md

 **Demo Video** -https://www.youtube.com/watch?v=s5d3boCCe4I

 ## Azure Technologyies used for the project🪄
-⁕ Azure Bot.
+- Azure Bot.
-⁕ Static Web App.
+- Static Web App.
---> Used Language Studio for creation of bot
+--> Used Language Studio for creation of bot.
 ## Features✨

 - A responsive and dynamic user interface.